akullpp/awesome-java/README.md

 - [Objenesis](http://objenesis.org) - Allows dynamic instantiation without default constructor, e.g. constructors which have required arguments, side effects or throw exceptions.
 - [ReflectASM](https://github.com/EsotericSoftware/reflectasm) - ReflectASM is a very small Java library that provides high performance reflection by using code generation.
 - [Reflections](https://github.com/ronmamo/reflections) - Reflections scans your classpath, indexes the metadata, allows you to query it on runtime and may save and collect that information for many modules within your project.

+### Job Scheduling

+*Libraries for scheduling background jobs*

+- [Quartz](https://github.com/quartz-scheduler/quartz) - Quartz Scheduler is a richly featured, open source job scheduling library that can be integrated within virtually any Java application

 ### JSON